DaveStutler/G9/README.md

 into one, and then normalizing and removing noise and all rows of all 0s

 ## Model 1: Binary Classification - Linear vs. Circular Collisions
+Seeing as our data consists of two different types of particle collisions, attempting to create a model that classified between circular and spherical collisions was a no-brainer.
+As mentioned in the [description of this model](#model-1-binary-classification---linear-vs-circular-collisions), we created a 6-layer ANN.
+Using 12 features in our dataframe (excluding `circular` and `spherical` labels), we used this model to predict whether the datapoints were consistent with that of a linear collision or a spherical collision.

+### Challenges and Shortcomings
+As our results show, after only running for a single epoch our model already displayed a high accuracy rate of 91%.
+Since we couldn't believe our model was performing so well from the jump, we performed tests to pinpoint whether our model had any defects, or if the way we performed our preprocessing was faulty.
+To do this, we ran p-value tests to see how statistically significant the difference is between the column values for linear and circular collisions.

+Our p-value tests showed that there were several features with a p-value of zero (or close to zero) meaning there are strong statistical differences between our data.
+This is consistent with the experiments performed to retrieve these data values as they look for statistically significant values.

+With this knowledge, we were able to conclude that there was no issue with our preprocessing or model.
+Our classification problem was simply easy.
+Since our data is significantly different for each collision type, our model was able to hone in on these trends and learn them to make accurate predictions, even after only a few epochs.

 ## Model 2: Linear Regression - Predicting the Stopping Power and Position